volcano-sh/volcano/doc/usage/batchd_tutorial.md

 ADD kube-batchd /opt
 ```

 Build the image and push it to a registry(GCR or DockerHub).
-We have used DockerHun here.
+We have used DockerHub here.
 ```
 # cd /tmp/kube-image/
 # docker build -t <your_docker_username>/kube-batchd:v1 .